dmitrynikol/restfull-web-services-app/README.md

-restfull-web-services-app
+Example of RESTful web services with JAX-RS
 =========================

-Example of RESTful web services with JAX-RS